EuroLeaps/scc-connectors/README.md

 # GoogleCloud SecurityCommandCenter to AzureSentinel Integration

 This connector allows you to send security alerts from Google Cloud Security Command Center to Microsoft Azure Sentinel Log Analytics Workspace in almost realtime.
+If you have created a better version of this integration, please do contribute by creating a pull request!

 ### Architecture Flow